-The retaliation intensities observed in our experimental data, however, contradict with the predictions by the standard equilibrium theory mentioned above.
-Contrarily to the g-TFT equilibria, our subjects tend to retaliate more in the high accuracy treatment than in the lower accuracy treatment.
-They tend to retaliate more than the level implied by the g-TFT equilibria in the high accuracy treatment, while they tend to retaliate lesser in the low accuracy treatment.
+However, the retaliation intensities observed in our experimental data contradict the predictions by the abovementioned standard equilibrium theory.
+Contrary to the g-TFT equilibria, our subjects tend to retaliate more in the high accuracy treatment than in the low accuracy treatment.
+They tend to retaliate more than the level implied by the g-TFT equilibria in the high accuracy treatment, while they tend to retaliate less in the low accuracy treatment.
 Hence, our subjects' behavior cannot be explained by the standard theory.

-As a feedback from our experimental findings to the theoretical development, we demonstrate an alternative theory that is more consistent with our experimental results than the standard theory.
-This theory associates equilibrium behavior with psychology and bounded rationality as follows.
+As feedback from our experimental findings to theoretical development, we demonstrate an alternative theory that is more consistent with our experimental results than the standard theory.
+This new theory associates equilibrium behavior with psychology and bounded rationality as follows.
 We permit each player to be motivated by not only pure self-interest but also reciprocity.
 We permit each player to be often naïve enough to select actions at random.
 We permit the degrees of such reciprocity and naiveté to be dependent on the level of monitoring accuracy.

-By incorporating reciprocity and naïveté into equilibrium analysis, we characterize the underlying behavioral model of preferences that makes the retaliation intensity implied by the g-TFT equilibrium increasing in level of monitoring accuracy, i.e., more consistent with our experimental results.
-In the contrast with the standard theory, the derived behavioral model guarantees the uniqueness of g-TFT equilibrium.
+By incorporating reciprocity and naïveté into the equilibrium analysis, we characterize the underlying behavioral model of preferences that makes the retaliation intensity implicit from the g-TFT equilibrium increasing at the level of monitoring accuracy, that is, the model is more consistent with our experimental results.
+In contrast to the standard theory, the derived behavioral model guarantees the uniqueness of g-TFT equilibrium.

-The organization of this paper is as follows.
+The rest of this paper is organized as follows.
 Section 2 reviews the literature.
 Section 3 shows the basic model.
 Section 4 introduces g-TFT strategy and equilibrium.
 Section 5 explains the experimental design.
-Section 6 shows the experimental results about aggregate behavior.
-Section 7 explains the Strategy Frequency Estimation Method.
-Section 8 shows the experimental results about individual strategies.
+Section 6 shows the experimental results for aggregate behavior.
+Section 7 explains the SFEM.
+Section 8 shows the experimental results for individual strategies.
 Section 9 demonstrates the behavioral theory.
 Section 10 concludes.